DEMYSTIFY GOING GREEN WITH OUR FAQS

 HOW DO WE TURN THE TIDE AND MAKE OUR INDUSTRY GREENER AS A WHOLE?

 As with anything, demand drives supply.
 If we want cheaper low energy lighting, enough people have to start using it.
-If we want our suppliers to provide recycling facilities, better disposables, real plates from our caterers, we have to ask for them and also make it clear why we want these things.
+If we want our studios to provide recycling facilities, real plates from our caterers, we have to ask for them and also make it clear why we want these things.
 Working as a community will help spread the word quicker, and sharing your experiences with us on Facebook, Twitter and Instagram will increase awareness of the problems our industry is facing (and contributing to) and switch more people on to the resources AdGreen is offering.

 I'VE HAD A LOOK AND IT SEEMS LIKE PRODUCTION IS SUPPOSED TO DO ALL THE WORK - HAVEN'T WE GOT ENOUGH TO DO ALREADY?